Learning Explicit Contact for Implicit Reconstruction of Hand-held Objects from Monocular Images: Method

 Given a single RGB image $I$, our method first predicts the contact regions between the hands and objects.
 Specifically, we estimate contact probabilities within $[0, 1]$ on hand meshes to measure the likelihood of the region touching the object.
 In our method, the contact probabilities are predicted from coarse to fine and denoted as $\boldsymbol{C_{p}}=\{\boldsymbol{c_{p}}^i \in [0, 1]\}_{i=1}^{N_{p}}$ and $\boldsymbol{C_{v}}=\{\boldsymbol{c_{v}}^i \in [0, 1]\}_{i=1}^{N_{v}}$ for the part-level and vertex-level contacts, where $N_{p}$ and $N_{v}$ are the number of the hand parts and hand mesh vertices, respectively.

 \paragraph{Multi-level Contact Graphs.} For more accurate predictions of the contact probabilities, multi-level contact graphs are leveraged to process the surface regions in the part and vertex levels such that the contact can be jointly learned from coarse to fine.
-In this way, the contact graphs are built under different granularities and learn the hand-object interactions in various scales.

 Considering that the hand mesh can be naturally represented as a graph, we build the contact graphs based on the template MANO mesh~\cite{MANO:SIGGRAPHASIA:2017}.
 Specifically, the part-level graph $G_{p}$ with $N_{p}$ nodes is generated relying on a coarse division of the hand regions.
 According to statistical contact frequency, the hand surface is divided into $N_{p}$ subregions, including ($N_{p}-1$) subregions on the hand palm and one subregion on the back side of the hand.
 When building graph $G_{p}$, the center point of each part of the MANO template is taken as a graph node.
 For each graph node, its features are the concatenation of the image-based feature and its 3D coordinates.
 As shown in the first stage in Fig.~\ref{pipeline}, an image feature $f \in \mathbb{R}^{D}$ with the length of $D$ is extracted from $I$ by using an HRNet backbone~\cite{wang2020deep}.
 Therefore, each part-level graph node feature of $G_{p}$ is $\boldsymbol{g_{p}^i} \in \mathbb{R}^{D+3}, i=\{1,2,\dots,N_{p} \}$ and the adjacency matrix is encoded as the physical contact relationship between nodes.
 On the other hand, the vertex-level graph $G_{v}$ is generated based on the $N_{v}$ mesh vertices with an adjacency matrix from the MANO template.
 In addition to the image feature, the vertex-level node features of $G_{v}$ also include the part-level contact probability $\boldsymbol{C_{p}}$, resulting in the node feature $\boldsymbol{g_{v}^i} \in \mathbb{R}^{D+N_{p}+3}, i=\{1,2,\dots,N_{v}\}$.